 Each term offers an opportunity to serve with the same diverse crew of young adults all season long, while choosing between either an overnight or day crew.
 Corpsmembers have the opportunity to earn certifications, including an S212 chainsaw equivalency certificate, and first aid and CPR, as well as gaining valuable hands-on skills for a career in Natural Resources.
 Each crew serves for 10 to 12 weeks on a variety of projects, including trail building and maintenance, fire and flood mitigation, habitat restoration and park development.
 The land conservation service projects completed by MHYC Corpsmembers impacts hundreds of acres of parks, trails and open spaces each year in Colorado.

-This program is currently available in Colorado Springs, Pueblo and Canyon City.
+This program is currently available in Colorado Springs.
 Check out our current Corpsmember positions here.

 What does MHYC look for in Land Conservation candidates?